google-coral/coralmicro/examples/i2c/README.md

 This pair of applications demonstate the Dev Board Micro's I2C hardware.

-NOTE: Executing this example successfully requires two devices, and the devices need headers soldered to facilitate connecting the devices.
-You will also need breadboarding wires connect the board headers to each other.
+NOTE: Executing this example successfully requires two devices, and the devices need headers soldered to facilitate connecting the board I2C lines to each other.

 ## i2c_target